mpv-player/mpv/DOCS/man/options.rst

     source video size is huge (e.g. so called "4K" video).
 On other drivers it might be slower or cause latency issues.

-    In theory, this can sometimes lead to sporadic and temporary image corruption (because reupload is not retried when it fails).

 ``--dither-depth=<N|no|auto>``
     Set dither target depth to N. Default: no.